pschafhalter/pschafhalter.github.io/_posts/os_prelim/virtual_memory/2020-08-03-vm-processes-and-sharing-in-multics.md

 ![Addressing by generalized address.](/assets/pictures/posts/os_prelim/multics_addressing.png)

-MULTICS supports *paging* for segments by providing the illusion of contiguous memory even if a segment consists of noncontiguous blocks of memory.
+Multics supports *paging* for segments by providing the illusion of contiguous memory even if a segment consists of noncontiguous blocks of memory.
 Paging is desirable for large segments and is implemented via page tables stored in RAM.

 ### Intersegment Linking and Addressing